 Insurance Coverage for Contraception

 What is required?
 If a health-insurance plan provides coverage for prescription medication, it must provide coverage for Food and Drug Administration-approved prescription contraception.
+Health-insurance plans must also reimburse providers and pharmacies for dispensing a 12-month supply of contraceptives.

 To which insurance plans does the law apply?
 A prescription drug benefit program, or a prescription drug benefit offered under a student health insurance policy or health benefit plan, including a hospital expense, medical expense or hospital or medical expense policy or certificate, health care service contractor or health maintenance organization subscriber contract, any plan provided by a multiple employer welfare arrangement or by another benefit arrangement defined in the federal Employee Retirement Income Security Act of 1974, as amended.